sws2apps/organized-app/README.md

 A free web-app for Jehovah’s Witnesses congregations, helping with assignments and responsibilities, making things easier, and freeing up time for other important things!
 Create schedules, view your upcoming assignments, submit service reports,  generate congregation reports, and much more!
 Organized is:

-• Multi-platform
+• Multi-platform (Windows, MacOS, Linux, ChromeOS, iPadOS, iOS, Android)
-• Secure
+• Secure: End-to-end encrypted
 • Well designed
+• Open source
 • Easy to use
-• Open source

 ![Organized-no-bg](https://github.com/ux-git/Organized-app/assets/80993061/34623b1b-19e7-45ff-9291-2c567b90eb52)

 ## Best Organized features
-• Schedules: Midweek and weekend meetings – automatic data fetch from jw.org with intelligent assignment autofill.
+📃 Schedules: Midweek and weekend meetings – automatic data fetch from jw.org with intelligent assignment autofill.
-• Reports: Field service reports for publishers; Attendance and congregation service reports for secretary – instant generation with accurate calculations.
+🗓️ Reports: Field service reports for publishers; Attendance and congregation service reports for secretary – instant generation with accurate calculations.
-• Upcoming assignments:
+📅 Upcoming assignments: Publishers and appointed brother see their next assignments – student assignments, public talks, midweek meeting parts, etc.
+⚡ Autofill: Automatically create assignments for any meeting in a matter of seconds.
+🖨️ Print templates: Export and print schedules that are visually pleasing and easy to read.
+Export Assignment Form (S-89) right away.

 ## Who Organized is made for?